-While we realize that the high school experience is different this year for students around the world, we’re unable to consider a change to how or when you’re taking your courses due to the COVID-19 pandemic as a special circumstance.
+While we realize that school is different this year, we’re unable to consider a change to how or when you’re taking your courses due to the COVID-19 pandemic as a special circumstance.
 We’re interested mainly in significant circumstances other than COVID-19 for which you did not receive assistance or accommodation.

-If your disability was known and was accommodated in high school (e.g., you received an Individualized Education Plan or were informally accommodated by your teachers), you’re not eligible for special consideration and will be considered for admission through our normal application process.
+If your disability was known and was accommodated (e.g., you received an Individualized Education Plan (IEP) or were informally accommodated by your teachers), you’re not eligible for special consideration and will be considered for admission through our normal application process.

 - Requests must be made directly by students due to privacy regulations.
 Parents or guardians cannot make requests on behalf of their child.